 “Jim embodied the spirit of Wake Forest as well as anyone I know,” Wake Forest President Nathan O. Hatch said.
 “His life demonstrated what it means to be a professional for the public good.
 His service to his family, his alma mater and his community has been exemplary.”

-Williams was a partner with Brooks, Pierce, McLendon, Humphrey & Leonard, LLP, in Greensboro.
+Williams was a partner at Brooks Pierce in Greensboro.

 He served as chair of Wake Forest’s Board of Trustees from 2009 to 2012 and was named a Life Trustee in 2013.
 He received the Distinguished Alumni Award in 2014 and the Medallion of Merit, Wake Forest’s highest award for service, in 2016.